 Produce Safety Program

-With a focus on food safety, the OSV has begun working towards implementation of the new federally required Food Safety Modernization Act (FSMA) Produce Safety Rule (PSR).
-The Alaska Produce Safety Program will work closely with UAF's Cooperative Extension Service to provide educational opportunities, and ensure that growers and other stakeholders throughout the state continue to meet the federal requirements for safe production, harvest, and handling practices for fresh fruits and vegetables.
+With a focus on food safety, the OSV has begun working toward implementation of the new federally-mandated Food Safety Modernization Act (FSMA) Produce Safety Rule (PSR).
+The Alaska Produce Safety Program will work closely with UAF's Cooperative Extension Service to provide educational opportunities, and to ensure that growers and other stakeholders throughout the state continue to meet the federal requirements for safe production, harvest, and handling practices for fresh fruits and vegetables.

 FSMA Produce Safety Rule

-The Food Safety and Modernization Act (FSMA) is a law passed by congress in 2011.
-It was the first major overhaul of food safety law in the United States in over 70 years.
-The law was designed to enable the FDA to address the increasing incidence of foodborne illnesses across the U.S. It allows for the development of regulations to protect the safety of human and animal food, both imported and domestic.
+The Food Safety Modernization Act (FSMA) was passed by congress in 2011 and is the first major overhaul of food safety regulations in the United States in over 70 years.
+The FSMA Produce Safety Rule (PSR) provides basic food safety oversight for certain types of fresh produce, with the goal of preventing foodborne illness rather than responding to it after it occurs.
+The seven regulations developed under FSMA protect the safety of human and animal food, both imported and domestic.
 Certain provisions of FSMA took effect immediately, including giving the FDA authority to enact mandatory food recalls in the event of an outbreak.
-Others will be phased in gradually.
+Others are being phased in gradually.

-Very few Alaskan farms will be subject to the full extent of FSMA's Produce Safety Rule.
-Criteria for farms that fall under these federal requirements are based on the size of the farm and where they sell.
-These requirements apply to the growing, harvesting, packing and holding of whole, unprocessed produce for human consumption that is generally consumed raw.
+Very few Alaskan farms will be subject to the full extent of the FSMA PSR.
+Criteria for farms that fall under these federal requirements are based on the size of the farm and whether they sell to a qualified end user.
+The PSR requirements apply to the growing, harvesting, packing and holding of certain types of whole, unprocessed produce that are generally consumed raw.
 This is due to the increased risk posed by microbial contamination in fruits and vegetables that are not processed or cooked before consumption.

 - Test their agricultural water

 - Enact worker health, hygiene, and food safety training measures